Introduction: Why Does Tailwind CSS Matter for Modern Developers?

 content: [

-"./*.html", // Scan all HTML files in the root folder
+"./*.html", // Scans all HTML files in the root folder

-"./src/**/*.{js,ts,jsx,tsx}", // If you use React/Vue/JS
+"./src/**/*.{js,ts,jsx,tsx}", // Add this if you use frameworks like React/Vue

 ],